sudopotito/geo_extension/README.md

 ### Key Features

-Core — the file manager

-Dynamic Address Hierarchy
-- Automatically adapts field labels and filters (e.g., Province → City → Barangay) based on the selected country’s configuration.
+- Dynamic Address Hierarchy.
+Automatically adapts field labels and filters (e.g., Province → City → Barangay) based on the selected country’s configuration.

-Manifest-Driven Location Levels
-- Country-specific manifest.json files define how address hierarchies load and map to Frappe fields.
+- Manifest-Driven Location Levels.
+Country-specific manifest.json files define how address hierarchies load and map to Frappe fields.

-Autocomplete Field Enhancement
-- Converts static Data fields like state, city, and barangay into Autocomplete fields for faster, error-free entry.
+- Autocomplete Field Enhancement.
+Converts static Data fields like state, city, and barangay into Autocomplete fields for faster, error-free entry.

-Flexible Fallback Behavior
-- If no manifest exists for the selected country, the app gracefully falls back to standard Data input — keeping the form usable by default.
+- Flexible Fallback Behavior.
+If no manifest exists for the selected country, the app gracefully falls back to standard Data input — keeping the form usable by default.

-Reference Data Support
-- Supports location datasets in CSV format with hierarchical linkage across levels (Province → City → Barangay).
+- Reference Data Support.
+Supports location datasets in CSV format with hierarchical linkage across levels (Province → City → Barangay).

-Seamless Integration
-- Works directly with the existing Frappe Address Doctype — no new doctypes or dependencies required.
+- Seamless Integration.
+Works directly with the existing Frappe Address Doctype — no new doctypes or dependencies required.

 <details>